SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ### 2.3.2 OVN Provider

-the Second Provider in Octavia work with the SDN integration Open Virtual Network.
-The design is much simpler, viewed from architecture perspective.
+The Second Provider in Octavia work with the SDN integration Open Virtual Network.
+Viewed from the architecture viewpoint, this design is much simpler.
 The listener is just another router port in the OpenStack Project Router.
-Logical it works as DSR based Loadbalancing, which controlled by the Openflow definition of OVN.
+Logically it works as DSR based Loadbalancing, which controlled by the Openflow definition of OVN.

 OVN in a small showcase